 Lithium Americas Provides Update Following Hearing on the Thacker Pass Record of Decision Appeal

-/EIN News/ -- VANCOUVER, British Columbia, Jan.
+VANCOUVER, British Columbia, Jan.
 06, 2023 (GLOBE NEWSWIRE) -- Lithium Americas Corp.
-(TSX: LAC) (NYSE: LAC) (“Lithium Americas” or the “Company”) provides an update following a hearing held by the US District Court, District of Nevada (“Federal Court”) on January 5, 2023, for the appeal of the issuance of the Record of Decision for the Thacker Pass lithium project (“Thacker Pass”), located in Humboldt County, Nevada.
+LAC LAC ("Lithium Americas" or the "Company") provides an update following a hearing held by the US District Court, District of Nevada ("Federal Court") on January 5, 2023, for the appeal of the issuance of the Record of Decision for the Thacker Pass lithium project ("Thacker Pass"), located in Humboldt County, Nevada.

 During the hearing, the plaintiffs, the U.S. Bureau of Land Management ("BLM") and the Company addressed final questions following the submission of briefings in August 2022.
 The Federal Court reaffirmed no additional hearings or briefings are required and expects to issue a decision in the next couple months.